Amri174/MachineLearning-Model-Implementations/README.md

 # MachineLearning-Model-Implementations
-Illustrated the core application of Machine Learning Algorithms using Python.
+Illustrated the core application of Machine Learning Algorithms using various Python libraries.